Working collaboratively with other community organizations is a crucial piece of of Building Roots’ work and mission of enabling social cohesion.

 Here is a list of some of the incredible organizations we are grateful to call our community partners:

-Moss Park Overdose Prevention Site – Drop-in health service focused on harm reduction for people experiencing drug addiction.
+Moss Park Overdose Prevention Site – Drop-in health service focused on harm reduction for people that use drugs.
 Building Roots donates fresh food to the Moss Park OPS weekly and partners wherever possible to further safety in Moss Park.

 Sojourn House – Shelter and transitional housing programs that assist refugees with their integration into Canadian society.
 Building Roots provides food donations and works collaboratively to develop community programming inclusive to the culturally-diverse resident base at Sojourn House.